rhagarty/jitserver-intro/README.md

 * Can create memory spikes and/or OOM crashes.
 * Spikes and crashes lower QoS.
 * Added complexity of container provisioning due to factoring in worst-case scenarios.
-* if JIT crashes, it takes down the whole JVM.
+* If JIT crashes, it takes down the whole JVM.

 Here we show an example of how JIT compilation spikes effect CPU consumption and memory usage.

 ![jit-compiler-issues](doc/source/images/jit-compiler-issues.png)

-While this application may only use <400MB of memory, the JIT compiler can create large spikes.
-To avoid out of memory (OOM) crashes, the container will need to be sized to accommodate these occasional spikes.
+While this application may only use ~360MB of memory at steady state, the JIT compiler can create large footprint spikes.
+To avoid out of memory (OOM) induced crashes, the container will need to be sized to accommodate these occasional spikes.
 Additional experimental tests may need to be performed to determine how high the spikes can be.

-Remember that in a container environment, OOM crashes will result in the container being killed and re-started.
+Remember that in a container environment, native OOM events will result in the container being killed.

 ## 3. JITServer to the rescue